-When covering major sporting events such as the Olympics, VOA journalists must be careful with using official trademarks, such as the interlocking Olympic rings.
-For example, it could be argued that a VOA graphic incorporating the VOA background/colors/image with the official Olympic logo creates an unauthorized association between VOA, a non-Olympics marketing partner, and the Olympic brand.
+When covering major sporting events VOA journalists must be careful with using official trademarks.
+For example, it could be argued that a VOA graphic incorporating the VOA background/colors/image with the official Olympic rings logo creates an unauthorized association between VOA, which is a non-Olympics marketing partner, and the International Olympics Committee (IOC).